nrfconnect/sdk-sidewalk/doc/samples/lr11xx_firmware_update.rst

 It then verifies that the transceiver reports the expected firmware version.

 The sample does not start the Sidewalk stack or connect to a gateway.
-It is intended to be run once before flashing a full Sidewalk application.
+Run it once before flashing a full Sidewalk application.

 The LR1110 firmware images are available in the `LR11xx firmware images repository`_.
-The firmware image with the version ``0x0401`` is already a part of the sample.
+The sample already includes the ``0x0401`` firmware image.

 Building and running
 ********************